-Registration, listing fees and shareholder information expenses for the year ended August 31, 2017, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The increase of \$28,512 from the previous year was primarily due to higher publication fees and sustaining listing fees, offset by a decrease in shareholder information expenses.
+Registration, listing fees and shareholder information expenses for the three-month period ended November 30, 2017, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The decrease of \$20,331 from the previous period was primarily due to lower shareholder information expenses offset by an increase of sustaining listing fees.